-- Empty the water tank. - Flush the toilet until no more water runs into the toilet.
-Note that the pump can get damaged after one minute at the latest if it runs dry. - Empty the sewage tank. - Rinse the sewage tank thoroughly. - Leave the drainage neck on the sewage tank open. - Let the sewage tank dry for as long as possible.
+- Empty the water tank. - Flush the toilet until no more water runs into the toilet. - Empty the sewage tank (cassette). - Rinse the sewage tank thoroughly. - Leave the drainage neck on the sewage tank open. - Let the sewage tank dry for as long as possible.